alcaab/dst-notifications/README.md

     }
 }
 ```
-Probably, you will need to subscribe some events to perform some tasks before or after notifications are sent.
+You probably will need to subscribe some events to perform some tasks before or after notifications are sent.
 To achieve this, *Desyco.Notification* provides an EventHub service that makes it possible.

 ```c#
 services.AddNotification(opt =>